Morning Report

 Continuity Clinic Curriculum

-There is a well-child curriculum presented every month, which follows the age progression throughout your residency.
-We utilize the Johns Hopkins Harriet Lane Continuity Clinic Curriculum and the Yale Primary Care Pediatrics Curriculum as well as QSTREAM, which is a “spaced education” program where questions on important continuity topics are emailed or sent via app every few days for a direct easy-to-study method of teaching.
+Residents on their Y-weeks (2 weeks out of every 8) participate in the well-child curriculum, which follows the age progression throughout residency.
+We utilize the Johns Hopkins Harriet Lane Continuity Clinic Curriculum and the Yale Primary Care Pediatrics Curriculum as well as QSTREAM, which is a "spaced education" program where questions on important continuity topics are emailed or sent via app every few days for a direct easy-to-study method of teaching.
+Every Y-week features resident-led and faculty-led sessions in general pediatrics on one afternoon and Friday morning.

 Quality Improvement